It did just one thing. One. It put words on paper.

 It didn’t conjure up spreadsheets or do fancy things with images.
 You hit a key and hey presto: there was a letter on a page.

-Oh, the melody of the manual typewriter.
+Hit the keys again and again, and you can hear the melody of the manual typewriter.
 The chorus of the carriage return.
 The satisfying rhythmic beat of keys against paper and platen.
 A page that has been physically created — no matter what it says or how it says it — has an authority you cannot argue with.
-This is what’s real, this is what’s true: here, press your fingers into the indentations in the paper if you doubt.
 A typed page is an official page.
 Every letter on that paper has cost someone a physical effort.

 Nowadays, we have laser printers, email, Twitter, and a hundred other means of telling someone their payment is due, their rent is behind, or they have gone overdrawn at the bank.
 Nevertheless, we have enshrined the vocabulary of manual typewriters in our electronic age.

-I used to physically Shift up the whole mechanism when I wanted a capital letter, and I still hit shift today, although nothing moves.
+I used to physically Shift up the whole mechanism when I wanted a capital letter, and I still hit the shift key today, although nothing moves.